sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Area-Coopersburg-PA" />
 ### Coopersburg, PA
-* Driving/Bus is probably the easiest/ cheapest way to get into PA from ON.
+* Driving/Bus is probably the easiest and cheapest way to get into PA from ON.
 * Bank of America is near Lutron campus and are experienced with dealing with international co-ops
-* quiet town
+* Quiet town
-* minimum necessities close by (food, convenience, pharm, bank), government related tasks (eg: SSN app) have to be done in Allentown (20 min drive north),
+* Minimum necessities close by (food, convenience, pharmacy, bank).
+  Government related tasks (e.g. SSN application) have to be done in Allentown (20 min drive north).
-* not much to do within walking distance, with a car the area becomes more interesting
+* Not much to do within walking distance.
+The area becomes more interesting with a car.
-* "Nearby" towns/ cities include (Philly/NYC)
+* "Nearby" towns/cities include: Philly, NYC
-* plaza near BOA has decent food (Mex, Chinese, Italian, diner),  two large grocery stores (it is worth getting the "bonus cards")
+* Plaza near BOA has decent food (Mex, Chinese, Italian, diner) and two large grocery stores (it's worth getting the "bonus cards")
-* famous Musikfestival during summer
+* [Musikfest](http://www.fest.org/), a popular free music festival during summer
-* climate is similar to ON but slightly warmer on average
+* Climate is similar to ON but slightly warmer on average

 </section